 The DNS is governed under a multi-stakeholder model comprising civil society, the private sector, including for-profit and not-for-profit organizations such as ICANN, governments, including the U.S. government, academia, non-governmental organizations, and international organizations.
 ICANN plays a central coordination role in this bottom-up multi-stakeholder system.
 ICANN is mandated through its bylaws to uphold a private sector-led multi-stakeholder approach to internet governance for the public benefit.
 ICANN's multi-stakeholder policy development processes have created, and will continue to create, policies, programs, and standards that directly or indirectly impact our business.
 Certain policies can be adopted as Consensus or Temporary Policies, which we are obligated to follow under our agreements with ICANN.
-For example, in response to the General Data Protection Regulation, ICANN issued a Temporary Policy modifying public access to information from Whois services.

 We are also subject to country-level laws and regulations in the United States and in international locations.
 In China, we are required to maintain licenses for .com, .net, and .cc under regulations issued by the Ministry of Industry and Information Technology.
-The applications to renew the licenses for .com and .net are currently under review by the Ministry of Industry and Information Technology.
-Additionally, in many jurisdictions in which we operate, including California, the European Union, the United Kingdom, China and elsewhere, strict new data security and data privacy regulations have been, or are being, adopted.
+Additionally, in many jurisdictions in which we operate, including California, the European Union, the United Kingdom, China and elsewhere, strict data security and data privacy regulations have been, or are being, adopted.
 Because we do not possess extensive personal registrant information, we have not yet experienced significant impacts from these regulations.
 However, compliance costs and other business impacts could become significant if we begin to receive personal registrant information in our .com and .net gTLDs, as regulatory enforcement increases, as courts interpret these regulations, and as new laws and regulations are adopted.
-Other regulations, or changes to regulations, may also significantly impact our business operations, including changes to the Digital Services Act or Network and Information Security Directive, in the European Union, or the Communications Decency Act, in the United States, or the Personal Information Protection Law, in China.
+Other regulations, or changes to regulations, may also significantly impact our business operations, including, for example, changes to the Network and Information Security Directive, in the European Union, or the Communications Decency Act, in the United States, or the Personal Information Protection Law, in China.